 HOW TO GET TO PELICAN BAR IN JAMAICA?

-Boat rides are available daily to the bar from Parrotee Point, Treasure Beach and Black River.
-The quickest way to get there is from Parrotee Point which is only 10 minutes, however, it will be a longer boat ride otherwise.
+Boat rides are available daily to the bar from Parrotee Point, Treasure Beach, and Black River.
+The quickest way to get there is from Parrotee Point which is only 10 minutes, however, it will be a long boat ride otherwise.